74 Worked Examples: Preparations

 Worked Example #19 – Converting weight to mass in USC units

-On an engineering exam, a student is asked to compute the mass corresponding to a weight of 50 lb on Earth, where the gravitational acceleration is given as g = 32.17 m/s2.
+On an engineering exam, a student is asked to compute the mass corresponding to a weight of 50 lb on Earth, where the gravitational acceleration is given as = 32.17 ft/s2.
 The student writes

 and so claims that the mass is 1.55 lbm.
 The instructor marked the units as incorrect.
 Do you know what went wrong?

-Remember, do not use “lbm” in engineering calculations.
-The pound is a unit of force, identical to the old “lbf,” which is now considered redundant.
-The consistent mass unit in USC is the “slug.”
-Using the slug (or sl or slugs) ensures that F = m a is dimensionally consistent without the need for a conversion factor.
+Remember, do not use “lbm” in these engineering calculations.
+The pound is a unit of force, identical to the old “lbf,” which is now redundant in this context.
+The consistent unit of mass in USC engineering units is the slug.
+Using slugs ensures that is dimensionally consistent without requiring an additional conversion factor.

 Remember!
 The unit of mass in USC engineering units is the slug.
 The name comes from “sluggish,” meaning inertia or resistance to acceleration.
 By definition, one slug accelerated at 1 ft/s2 requires a force of 1 lb.
 This choice of unit ensures that Newton’s second law remains dimensionally consistent.